barto14753/SudokuSolver/README.md

 # SudokuSolver
-SudokuSolver implementation in python (shortly in javascript)
+SudokuSolver implementation in Python (shortly in Javascript)